-If you are concerned that your system may be infected please submit a request at /support-request/ and we will be happy to help.
+If you are concerned that your system may be infected, please submit a request.
+We will be happy to help.
+Stay safe!